Description of Charles Cockell's group.

 Our group has led many international projects to investigate life in extremes, for example a 2.5 million Euro EU project called MASE (Mars Analogues for Space Exploration) which investigated anaerobic microorganisms and their adaptations to the single and combined stresses of extreme environments with applications to Mars.
 His group also led the microbiology effort of the NASA-funded project BASALT to develop protocols for the human exploration of Mars in which investigations on the microbial ecology of volcanic terrains informs methods for human exploration of Mars (Cockell et al., 2019).

 One of the most extreme environments is outer space.
 Our group has used the International Space Station and other space platforms to select for, and isolate, novel microorganisms (Olsson-Francis et al., 2010), the use of which is to understand how the combined stresses of outer space affect life (Wadsworth et al., 2019).
 Cockell was instigator and PI of the European Space Agency (ESA) BioRock project on the International Space Station (ISS) to study the biomining of elements from rocks.
 It was the first mining experiment in space and demonstrated rare earth element (REE) (Cockell et al., 2020) and vanadium biomining in microgravity and simulated Martian gravity.
 This project was the result of 11 years work and involved the development and flight of the first prototype biomining reactor in space.
+We also led the experiment BioAsteroid, an experiment to study the effects of microgravity on the use of microorganisms to extract platinum group elements from asteroidal material.

 Collaborations and positions